A Fresh Start: Make This Year the Year You Gain Financial Control

 Review monthly

-If you're married or sharing the cost of living with someone, ask them to join you in this review.
+If you're married or sharing living expenses with someone, ask them to join you in this review.
 It doesn't have to be boring or stressful.
-Cook dinner, put on some happy music and make it a fun evening!
+Cook dinner, put on some jazzy music and make it a fun evening!

 Anticipate the unexpected

 It's an unfortunate reality—life will throw a curveball at you when you least expect it.
-Sometimes it's a good curveball, sometimes it can be more challenging.
+Sometimes it's a positive curveball, and sometimes it can be more challenging.
 Regardless, aim to have cash set aside for the unexpected.

-Make it a goal to automatically transfer a certain amount to savings after every paycheck.
+To get there, decide on an amount you're willing to save from every paycheck.
+Then set up an automatic transfer in that amount that goes into a separate account just for emergencies.
 Start with as little as $25 and increase it every few months—you'll be surprised at how quickly your rainy day fund grows.

 Use apps to make it easy

-In this day and age, people aren't budgeting the same way their parents did.
-Don't get us wrong, using your bank statement to reconcile your accounts is a tried and true way to keep track of your money—but technology can help, too.
+People aren't budgeting the same way their parents did.
+Even though using your bank statement to reconcile your accounts is still a tried and true method to keep track of your money, technology is a great tool too.

 There are countless financial apps to help you track your spending, pay bills, contribute to savings and more.
 You can even do it while binging your favorite television show!
-Before you sign up, find out which financial apps work best with your financial institution.
+Before you sign up, do your research and find out which financial apps work best with your financial institution.